-We are very pleased that many of our houses are now open for you again!
-To ensure neither our guests nor our staff are endangered by COVID-19, we’ve prepared a health and hygiene concept for each of our reopened properties involving specific measures and defining which rooms can be safely accessed.
+Most of our houses are currently open to the public.
+To ensure neither our guests nor our staff are endangered by COVID-19, we’ve prepared a health and hygiene concept for each of our properties involving specific measures and defining which rooms can be safely accessed.
 The official hygiene and conduct rules of course apply for visits to all the sights and notices will be posted in each place as a reminder.

 You’re probably going to have some questions before you visit one of our sights.
 Some of these you will find answered here.
 Otherwise we would ask you to look on the website of the places you are interested in before you visit.

 Bayreuth/Donndorf Fantaisie Palace

 Burghausen Burghausen Castle

 Eichstätt Willibaldsburg Castle